WebAssembly/esm-integration/proposals/esm-integration/README.md

 - Circular WebAssembly modules are not supported: One of them will run first, and that one will find that the exports of the other aren't yet initialized, leading to a ReferenceError.

 See the FAQ for more explanation of the rationale for this design decision, and what features it enables which would be difficult or impossible otherwise.

-### Import Assertions

-When integrating with the [Import Assertions proposal](https://github.com/tc39/proposal-import-assertions), it is important to note that `assert { type: 'wasm' }` will not be supported, because there is no privilege escalation between ESM imports or Wasm imports.

-Instead, the ESM integration may take advantage of [evaluator attributes](https://github.com/tc39/proposal-import-assertions#follow-up-proposal-evaluator-attributes) in future in order to potentially permit features such as instance constructors or private Wasm imports.

 ## FAQ